 Have Fun with the Love God with Your Heart, Mind, and Soul Game.

 Use this interactive game to help children recognize the different ways that they can love God and their neighbor and fulfill Christ's greatest commandments.

-"He answering, said: Thou shalt love the Lord thy God with thy whole heart and with thy whole soul and with all thy strength and with all thy mind: and thy neighbour as thyself." ~Luke 10:27
+"He answering, said: Thou shalt love the Lord thy God with thy whole heart and with thy whole soul and with all thy strength and with all thy mind: and thy neighbor as thyself." ~Luke 10:27

 In this game, the following is assumed:

 Performing an activity that requires action based on feelings or obedience is loving God with one's heart.